Bridal Shower Etiquette You Should Know Before You Start Planning

 Do guests use the wedding registry for the bridal shower?

-Giving the guests a registry so they can purchase gifts is a helpful way to guide guests while they're shopping.
-Since it's a bridal shower, the couple can make a registry specific to the shower, especially if you're doing a gifting theme like "stock the kitchen."
+Guests can (and do) use a couple's wedding registry to find a bridal shower gift, but couples can also make a designated wedding shower registry on The Knot.
+A registry specific to the shower isn't required, though it can come in handy, especially if there's a gifting theme like "stock the kitchen."
 What's on the couple's bridal shower registry depends on their needs.
-"A shower was created to shower the couple with gifts, which will help them create their new home.
+"A shower was created to 'shower' the couple with gifts, which will help them create their new home.
 Today, couples may have traditional home items, like appliances and linens, so they may wish to be showered with other items, like active gear and home improvement items," Chertoff says.
-It's also totally fine for the couple to use their wedding registry for the bridal shower too.

 The Knot Expert Tip: Remember to add the registry information on the bridal shower invitation and the couple's wedding website.